This post may include affiliate links that earn us a small commission.

-Thick and Creamy Shrimp Corn Chowder with Bacon is a hearty soup to keep you warm and cosy on a cold winter night.
-It is easy, one pot and takes less than 30 minutes to make.
+Thick and Creamy Shrimp Corn Chowder with Bacon is a hearty soup to keep you warm and cozy on a cold winter night.
+It is easy, one pot, and takes less than 30 minutes to make.

-Shrimp and Corn Chowder with Bacon is the kind of soup you would need to cosy up on a chilled winter night.
+Shrimp and Corn Chowder with Bacon is the kind of soup you would need to cozy up on a chilled winter night.
 It is creamy and comforting.
 There is shrimp, fresh corn, creamy broth and to make everything better there is bacon.
-So make a big pot of this creamy deliciousness and settled down on a couch with a bowl full of it.
+So make a big pot of this creamy deliciousness and settle down on a couch with a bowl full of it.

-My husband declared it as one of the best soups to date.
-In fact, he happily had this for two days in a row.
+My husband declared it one of the best soups to date.
+He happily had this for two days in a row.
 I am telling this because he is not a fan of corn, be it in any form.
-Strangely since past few months, his food preferences have been changing.
-Suddenly he started to like papaya, corn and lots of other stuff he never used to like.

 WHAT IS CHOWDER?

-Along with cream, vegetables like Potato when gets cooked it helps to thicken the chowder.
+Along with the cream, vegetables like Potato, when gets cooked helps to thicken the chowder.